 Settling into married life with K taught me that as much that kink might be in my so called blood its not something that I have to have day to day in my life to be happy and feel content.
 We do have a form of it in our day to day lives yes, but its more what we’ve fallen into over the years we’ve been married that have developed into a deal between us.
 We don’t switch much anymore and even on SL we’ve stopped swiching things around and are mostly Mistress and boi on there because its what works for us.

 So for my own answer to the Q of Living with Kink or Being Vanilla, its both I can live with it or without it but elements of both have their place within my life in a balanced setting of love and life.

-Anonymous asked: how do i propose a Dom/Sub relationship to my boyfriend of 14 months?
+Anonymous said: how do i propose a Dom/Sub relationship to my boyfriend of 14 months?
 I would greatly enjoy being his sub, but am unsure if he would readily accept a dom role.
 What do i say?

 There are many ways you can go about this, but one way is to actually ask him if he might be interested in such an arrangement since most of kink is built upon open communication between the parties invovled starting those lines of communication from the get go is a good idea.

 Alternativaly getting the book “When someone you love is kinky” might be a good option if he’s into reading books in general, if he’s not much of a reader then that might not be of any help what so ever.
 Even joining site such as FetLife and seeing if he’d be willing to join it wouldn’t be a bad idea.